-If you choose to read this book as a class novel study you’ll have to edit some of Oppel’s vocabulary, but you’ll also have tons of fun.
+If you choose to read this book as a class novel study you might have to "edit" some of Oppel’s vocabulary, but you’ll also have tons of fun.
 The characters are funny and full of life, and Oppel’s themes offer excellent opportunities for text-to-text, text-to-self, and text-to-world engagement.
 This book includes themes of friendship, family, grief, and honesty.
 Not only will your students have plenty to relate to, but you’ll also have the option of adding art and literature extensions to your novel study.
 The character of Inkling often speaks like other famous characters, such as the Big Friendly Giant, or Anne of Green Gables.
-To recap, this book is a fun read, but I would advise you “edit” along the way.